agharley/sustdev/index.md

-# Sustainable Development
-#A Course Linking Science with Practice
+# Sustainable Development: A Course Linking Science with Practice

 ---